 Doctoral Practicum Program

-TAMU Counseling & Psychological Services (CAPS) offers a year-long advanced practicum training experience in individual counseling, group counseling, and crisis intervention.
+TAMU Counseling & Mental Health Care (CMHC) offers a year-long advanced practicum training experience in individual counseling, group counseling, and crisis intervention.
+To participate in a practicum at CMHC, trainees must be currently enrolled in an APA-accredited program.
 The practicum is an 18 hour per week commitment.
 The requirements of those 18 hours are outlined in the menus below.
 Supervision is provided by current doctoral interns (who are themselves supervised by licensed psychologists) as well as by senior staff (psychologists and licensed professional counselors) on occasion.
 All sessions are video recorded for review by supervisors.
 Practicum counselors may also have opportunities to participate in additional university counseling center activities including conferences, outreach, and development of psychoeducation materials.

-The practicum at CAPS is considered an Advanced Practicum.
-This means that students are expected to have completed at least one year of supervised experience at a different practicum site before coming to the Counseling & Psychological Services.
+The practicum at CMHC is considered an Advanced Practicum.
+This means that students are expected to have completed at least one year of supervised experience at a different practicum site before coming to Counseling & Mental Health Care.
 Students from counseling and clinical psychology programs are invited to apply.

-Exclusive commitment: Students will not be admitted if they are concurrently participating in another practicum/internship that is similar to the one at CAPS.
+Exclusive commitment: Students will not be admitted if they are concurrently participating in another practicum/internship that is similar to the one at CMHC.

 Weekly Hour Expectations